-Application process: Use the online application link above or email firstname.lastname@example.org to tell us as much as you can about yourself.
+Application process: Message us on Facebook at https://m.me/strathclydeyouthjazz or use the online application link above, or email firstname.lastname@example.org to tell us as much as you can about yourself.
 Tell us about any jazz experience, about what you like in jazz and why you want to play jazz.
 Please give as much information as you can about your music in the text box on the form, or in your email.
 If you prefer to text us before applying you can do that here: 07776 196203

 New on YouTube

 We have a new YouTube Channel at Strathclyde YJazz.
 The channel has some new videos of SYJO performing and we will be adding some vids of SYJO2 very soon.
 Here's the link: